Bryan Herta

-Bryan John Herta (born May 23, 1970) is an American former race car driver.
-He currently runs his own team, Bryan Herta Autosport in the NTT IndyCar Series.
+Bryan John Herta (born May 23, 1970) is an American race strategist and former race car driver.
+He currently runs his own team, Bryan Herta Autosport in the NTT IndyCar Series and is the strategist for the #27 Andretti Autosport in the same series.
 His team won the 2011 Indianapolis 500 with driver Dan Wheldon and the 2016 Indianapolis 500 with driver Alexander Rossi.
-He is the father of IndyCar Series driver Colton Herta.
+He is the father and former strategist of IndyCar driver and his son Colton Herta.

 Racing career

 CART/Champ Cars/IndyCars

-Herta enjoyed considerable success in the lower formulae, winning the Barber Formula Ford and Barber Saab Pro Series, and dominating the 1993 Indy Lights championship with Tasman Motorsports.
+Herta enjoyed considerable success in the lower formulae, winning the Barber Formula Ford and Barber Saab Pro Series, and dominating the 1993 Indy Lights championship with Tasman Motorsports, race engineered by Gerald Tyler.

 He graduated to IndyCar racing in 1994 with team owner A. J. Foyt, where he had several promising races before suffering a season-ending injury at Toronto.

 In 1995, Herta was hired to drive for Chip Ganassi Racing.
-Despite a pole at Phoenix, the association was unsuccessful, with Herta managing only a 20th place in the series standings while his teammate Jimmy Vasser finished 8th.
+Despite a pole at Phoenix, the association was unsuccessful, with Herta managing only a twentieth place in the series standings while his teammate Jimmy Vasser finished 8th.
 Even so, Herta landed a top ride with Team Rahal for the 1996 season.

 During the next few years, Herta developed a reputation for his prowess on road courses, especially at Laguna Seca Raceway.
-In 1996, he was the leader until the last lap, when Alex Zanardi made the spectacular pass through the "Corkscrew" chicane and took the victory.
-Herta, who rarely qualified below the first row at Laguna Seca, finally won two events on the twisty road course in 1998 and 1999.
-At the height of Herta's career, fan interest in the Shell-sponsored driver was dubbed by team owner David Letterman as "Hertamania."
+In 1996, he was the leader until the last lap, when Alex Zanardi made a pass through the "Corkscrew" chicane and took the victory.
+Herta, who rarely qualified below the first row at Laguna Seca, won two events at the circuit in 1998 and 1999.
+At the height of Herta's career, fan interest in the Shell-sponsored driver was dubbed "Hertamania" by team owner David Letterman.

-In the opening laps of the 1998 event at Elkhart Lake, Wisconsin's Road America circuit, Herta was involved in one of the scariest incidents in the history of North American motor racing.
+In the opening laps of the 1998 event at Elkhart Lake, Wisconsin's Road America circuit, Herta was involved in a major accident.
 In the 4 mi road course's fifth turn, Herta got too close to the back of the car of co-owner Rahal, and spun out into a paved runoff area, facing oncoming traffic.
-A few seconds later, an ESPN camera that had zoomed in on Herta's head pulled back when Herta clenched his fists and put them against the sides of his head.
-As course workers scattered, Alex Barron slid into the front of Herta's car and rode up on top of it.
-Both drivers were okay.
-Herta reported that Barron's car had actually hit his hands, only inches from his face.
+A few seconds later, Alex Barron slid into the front of Herta's car and rode up on top of it.
+Both drivers were uninjured; Herta reported that Barron's car had actually hit his hands, only inches from his face.

 From 2000 to 2003, Herta drove for a variety of Champ Car teams including Forsythe Championship Racing, Mo Nunn Racing, and PK Racing, but never quite regained his form from the late 1990s.
-In 2002 Herta drove an F1 car for the first time, piloting a Minardi at the "Thunder in the Park" event held at Donington Park.
-This led to speculation that he would test and even race for Minardi in F1, however this never happened.
+In 2002, Herta drove an F1 car for the first time, piloting a Minardi at the "Thunder in the Park" event held at Donington Park.
+This led to speculation that he would test and even race for Minardi in F1.